Fifth Brahmana: Renunciation, the Way to Know Brahman

 - sa hovāca: etad vai tad akṣaram, gārgī, brāhmaṇā abhivadanti, asthūlam, anaṇu, ahrasvam, adīrgham, alohitam, asneham, acchāyam, atamaḥ, avāyv anākāśam, asaṅgam, arasam, agandham, acakṣuṣkam, aśrotram, avāk, amanaḥ, atejaskam, aprāṇam, amukham, amātram, anantaram, abāhyam; na tad aśnāti kiṁ cana, na tad aśnāti kaś cana.

 "This foundation is nothing but the Absolute.
 Beyond that, there can be nothing.
 That is the immaculate Absolute," says Yājñavalkya.
 Etad vai tad akṣaram: "It is imperishable.
 You cannot go on answering questions like this indefinitely, until you get exhausted of description.
 The final point of all answers to every question is the imperishable Reality.
 That is the last resort of all thought, all speech and all definition.
 The great ones say, this is Akṣara – etad vai tad akṣaram, gārgī, brāhmaṇā abhivadanti, asthūlam: It is not gross, therefore, it cannot be visualised.
 It is not subtle, because to call it subtle would be to distinguish it from the gross.
 It is inseparable from that which is called the gross.
 Therefore, I cannot call it subtle also.
 It is not gross because it is not visible as an object; it is not subtle because it is not different from the gross.
 So it is not gross, not subtle – asthūlam, anaṇu.
 Ahrasvam, adīrgham: You cannot call it long; you cannot call it short, because it is not in space.
 When it is not in space, how can you measure it and call it of this length, of this measure and that length, etc.?
 So I cannot call it of this measure or that measure.
 Neither it is short nor long.
 It has no distance, no dimensions.
 Alohitam: It cannot be called as possessed of any colour, because colour is the perception of the eyes.
 It is an object.
 And it is already ruled out as being an object of any kind.
 So it has no colour.
 It has no connection with anything – asneham.
 It cannot be associated with anything; it cannot be related to anything.
 It stands by itself.
 It cannot be regarded as the cause of anything, also.
 It does not cast a shadow.
 It is not the light, as we generally speak of.
 It is not sunlight, because sunlight casts a shadow.
 It does not cast a shadow.
 It is light by itself – acchāyam.
 Atamah: It is not darkness also, because it sees everything.
 It is the utmost brilliance that you can think of.
 It is not space; it is not air; it is not water; it is not earth; it is not an object; it is not individual; it is not you; it is not me – avāyv anākāśam.
 Asaṅgam: It stands by itself.
 It has no space.
 You cannot grasp it through the senses of taste, sight, hearing, etc. – arasam.
 Agandham, acakṣuṣkam aśrotram: It has no eyes; it sees everything.
 It has no ears; it hears everything.
 Avāk: It has no speech, but it speaks, and all the languages are known to it.
 Amanah: It has no mind; it thinks all things.
 Atejaskam: It cannot be called brilliance also, ultimately.
 You call it Light of lights.
 The ultimate conception of Reality is light.
 It is not even Light if you designate it as the light which you think of in your mind.
 It is not a light that shines upon something; it is a Light that stands by its own Self.
 Aprāṇam: It has no Prāṇa; it does not breathe.
 It is not an individual being.
 Amukham: It has no mouth.
 It has no organs.
 It has no measure of any kind, sensory or psychological – amātram.
 It is not inside; it is not outside – anantaram abāhyam.
 If you say 'inside', it means that it is not 'outside'.
 If you say 'outside', it means that it is not 'inside'.
 So, neither is this definition applicable to it, nor that.
 It has no inside and outside, merely because it is not in space and not in time.
-It does not consume anything – and it is not consumed by anyone. na tad aśnāti kiṁ cana, na tad aśnāti kaś cana: Neither it wants anything, not is wanted by anybody.
+It does not consume anything – and it is not consumed by anyone.
+Na tad aśnāti kiṁ cana, na tad aśnāti kaś cana: Neither it wants anything, nor is it wanted by anybody.
 Nothing is an object to it, and it is not an object to anyone.
 Such a mysterious thing is the ultimate Reality of even that foundation, unmanifested substratum of the all-pervading principle.
 This is the Para Brahman; this is the Absolute; this is All."

 - etasya vā akṣarasya praśāsane, gārgi, sūryācandramasau vidhṛtau tiṣṭhataḥ; etasya vā akṣarasya praśāsane, gārgi, dyāvāpṛithivyau vidhṛte tiṣṭhataḥ; etasya vā akṣarasya praṣāsane, gārgi, nimeṣā, muhūrtā, ahorātraṇy, ardhamāsā, māsā, ṛtavaḥ, saṁvatsara iti. vidhṛtās tiṣṭhanti; etasya vā akṣarasya praśāsane, gārgi, prācyo'nyā nadyaḥ syandante śvetebhyaḥ parvatebhyaḥ, pratīcyo'nyāḥ, yām yāṁ cā diśam anu; etasya vā akṣarasya praśāsane, gārgi, dadato manuṣyāḥ praśaṁsanti; yajamānaṁ devāḥ, darvīṁ pitaro 'nvāyattāḥ.